omarryhan/pyfy/README.md

   </p>
 </p>

-# Pyfy
+# Welcome 👋

-Pyfy is an Async + Sync Pythonic Spotify Client that focuses on ease of use and API stability.
+Pyfy is a Sync + Async Pythonic Spotify Client that focuses on ease of use in personal projects and API stability and security for production grade codebases.

 ## Setup ⚙️